azure-ad-b2c/samples/readme.md

 - [Disable and lockout an account after a time period](policies/disable-inactive-account) - For scenarios where you need to prevent users logging into the application after a set number of days.
 The account will also be disabled at the time of the users login attempt in the case the user logs in after the time period.

+- [Sign-in with email](policies/sign-in-with-email) - This sample demonstrates how to sign-in to a web application by sending a sign-in link.
+The web application sends an email to the end user with a link to sign-in policy.
+When user clicks on the link, Azure AD B2C issues an access token, without prompting for a password.

 - [Banned password list](policies/banned-password-list-no-API) - For scenarios where you need to implement a sign up and password reset/change flow where the user cannot use a new password that is part of a banned password list.
 This sample does not use an API.

 ## Social account policy enhancements